Warsaw Conference of 1850: Background

-The Hessian Question

 In 1848 the Elector of Hesse, Frederick William, granted his subjects a constitution in order to prevent open revolt.
-Following the failure of the German National Assembly to create a united German state, the nationalist and revolutionary movement lost momentum, thus resulting in many German Princes retracting their liberal constitutions.
-The Electorate of Hesse was of no exception to this.
+After the failure of the German National Assembly to create a united German state, the nationalist and revolutionary movement lost momentum, thus resulting in many German Princes retracting their liberal constitutions.
+The Electorate of Hesse was no exception.

 In 1850, Frederick William summoned the reactionary Hans Daniel Hassenpflug to be his head of government.
 Hassenpflug soon threw himself into the struggle against the constitution, leading to him becoming highly unpopular amongst all classes within the electorate.
 Eventually the constitution was retracted, leading to the resignation of the army, and subsequently forcing Frederick William and his government to flee the capital of Kassel when the people rose up to restore the liberal constitution.

-In virtue of the Treaty of Vienna, Frederick William called for the German Diet to restore order in his states.
-However, this call subsequently gave rise to a split between Austria and Prussia over the Hessian Question.
+By virtue of the Treaty of Vienna, Frederick William called for the German Diet to restore order in his states.
+However, the call subsequently gave rise to a split between Austria and Prussia over the Hessian Question.

-On the one hand, Prussia refused to even acknowledge the existence of the Diet, stating that it had abdicated its function in 1848 when the Frankfurt Parliament was established to replace it.
+On the one hand, Prussia refused to even acknowledge the existence of the Diet and stated that it had abdicated its function in 1848 when the Frankfurt Parliament was established to replace it.
 Subsequently, Prussia declared that it would resist the self-styled Diet by arms if it marched troops into the Electorate of Hesse.

-Conversely, Austria upheld the existence of the Diet - a body it claimed the presidency of - and was supported by Bavaria, Württemberg, Saxony, Baden, and also several other small German states.
-The Kingdom of Hanover was somewhat on the fence over the issue, though most other north German states supported Prussia.
+Conversely, Austria upheld the existence of the Diet, of which it held the presidency and was supported by Bavaria, Württemberg, Saxony, Baden and several other small German states.
+The Kingdom of Hanover was somewhat on the fence over the issue, but most other northern German states supported Prussia.

 At a conference held at Bregenz on 12 October 1850, the Emperor of Austria and the Kings of Saxony, Württemberg and Bavaria resolved to comply with the requests of the Elector of Hesse and advance federal troops into the electorate.
-Following this, both sides immediately began to amass their forces in preparation for a large scale war, with Prussia sending troops to the Electorate of Hesse with the orders to shoot upon Federal troops should they attempt an invasion.
+Both sides then immediately began to amass their forces in preparation for a large scale war, with Prussia sending troops to the Electorate of Hesse with the orders to shoot upon Federal troops should they attempt an invasion.

-War seemed inevitable, when the Tsar of Russia, Nicholas I, offered to be a mediator in the dispute.
-This subsequently led to the conference held at Warsaw.
+War seemed inevitable when Nicholas I of Russia, offered to be a mediator in the dispute, which subsequently led to the conference held at Warsaw.